 Meetings are familiar, and have unfortunately become the default for team communication.
 By replacing familiar and routine practices with a new asynchronous process, you’ll create new habits with your team that save time and create more inclusivity.
 Start by swapping out work tasks that are relatively easy to complete async, like sharing information, collaborating, and problem-solving.

 Rather than scheduling meetings out of habit, use sync time strategically.
-Be selective with who attends and proactive in setting up channels where prework and postwork can be completed async, which will free up time for everyone involved so you can be more efficient with your time together.
+Be selective with who attends and proactive in adopting blended meeting formats by setting up channels where prework and postwork can be completed async, which will free up time for everyone involved so you can be more efficient with your time together.
 Optimize this blended meeting format by leveraging collaboration tools like Loom, MURAL, and Google Docs.

-Knowing these fundamentals is essential, but translating these concepts and recommendations into action and embedding them in habits is where it gets tricky.
+Knowing these effective async fundamentals is essential, but translating these concepts and recommendations into action and embedding them in habits is where it gets tricky.
 Professionals understand they need to work asynchronously, but don’t know how, and don’t know how to get others to embrace it.
-Our upcoming program teaches teams the intricacies and strategies, broken down into tiny, manageable actions.